 Conclusion

-Disk Drill can scan your quick formatted drive for recoverable data and gives you the ability to choose what you want to restore.
-It’s available on Windows and even gives you 500 MB of free data recovery to try it out.
+The easiest way to recover files after a quick format is still a backup.
+That’s the best-case scenario every time.
+But if you don’t have one (most people don’t), your next best option is data recovery software.
+A tool like Disk Drill is the next easiest and most effective way to undo quick format: it can scan your quick formatted drive for recoverable data and gives you the ability to choose what you want to restore.
+It’s available on Windows and even gives you 100 MB of free data recovery to try it out.
 It can also be used to recover data from a formatted hard drive on Mac, as you get a license for both Windows and macOS upon purchase.

 jordan-jamieson-mane-pfp